jruizgit/rules/docs/js/reference.md

 When asserting a fact, retracting a fact, posting an event or updating state context, the following errors can be thrown:

 * MessageObservedError: The fact has already been asserted or the event has already been posted.
-* MessageNotHandledError: The event or fact was not captured because it did not match any rule
+* MessageNotHandledError: The event or fact was not captured because it did not match any rule.

 [top](reference.md#table-of-contents)